-At its northern end, the canal joins the Birmingham Canal Main Line at Gas Street Basin, the heart of the country’s canal network.
+At its northern end, the canal joins the Birmingham Canal Main Line at Gas Street Basin.
 This pretty basin was once a thriving transport hub.
 Now, traditional narrowboats and elegant black and white iron footbridges sit side-by-side with modern bars and restaurants.
 Close by is luxury shopping centre the Mailbox, with its stylish clothing shops and cafes.

-Among the cargos that once travelled on the canal was chocolate crumb from the Cadbury factory.
+Among the cargos that once travelled on the canal was chocolate crumb to the Cadbury factory.
 Today, this is Cadbury World, a great day out if you have a sweet tooth.

 At Kings Norton Junction, the Stratford-upon-Avon Canal joins under permanently open guillotine gates.
 Opposite the junction is an attractive toll house with its board showing the charges.

 The canal was realigned to allow the building of the M42.
 Tardebigge Wharf, with its dry dock, maintenance yard, workers' cottages, and historic warehouse remains the main base for maintenance on the canal, and is a great place to start a walk.
 It was here that Tom Rolt met Robert Aickman, which led to the creation of the Inland Waterways Association.

 All 58 locks are in the second half of the canal, as the canal descends through rural Worcestershire.
 The Tardebigge lock flight has 30 locks in just over two miles, making it the longest in the country.